 5) Helvetica

-Helvetica stands as a versatile HTML font, thanks to its sleek design that complements various display contexts.
+Helvetica stands as a versatile HTML font, thanks to its sleek design that complements various display contexts, although it may require fallback fonts like Arial on Windows systems.

 The sans-serif font is used by various brands.
 Notable examples include Jeep, Microsoft, Motorola, and BMW, all of which employ Helvetica for their logos.